wso2/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-service.md

 10. Click **Create**.
 This creates the component and lists it under **Component Listing** on the project home page.

-You have successfully created a service from a Dockerfile.
-Next, you can build and deploy the service.
+You have successfully created the service.
+The next step is to build and deploy it.

 ## Step 2: Build and deploy

-Now that you have connected the source repository and configured the endpoint details, it's time to build the service and create an image.
-Then you can deploy the image and test the greeter service.
+Now that you have connected the source repository and configured the endpoint details, it's time to build and deploy the greeter service.

 ### Step 2.1: Build